cksystemsteaching/selfie/webassembly-resources/webassembly-guide.md

       // etc.
 ```
 Where file_1 and file_2 were produced by our program and were saved to the Browser's file system.

+## arg_setter.py

+The arg_setter.py script parses your "command-line" input.

+It will add your specified arguments to the html file and will also recognize -o and -s options
+to set up the downloads automatically.

+This is done by modifying the existing html and inserting the necessary html code, while also consistently
+formatting the inserted code.

 ### Status
 As of the creation of this document, self compilation, self hosting and the creation of assembly and binary files